 The legal minimum under-floor insulation in Nelson/Tasman is R 1.3.
-But if you are installing batts you might as well go for the R 1.6 variety for a slight increase in thermal insulation.
+But if you are installing batts you might as well go for the R 1.6 or R 1.8 variety for a slight increase in thermal insulation.

 2. Despite being more expensive, it is worth installing polyester batts rather than fibreglass as polyester is self-supporting.
 You can staple the batts in position and they stay there.
 Fibreglass tends to delaminate and fall, so is usually held in place with thick plastic packaging tape.
 This method often is poor at holding the batts securely in the long term.
 The polyester batts are made from recycled P.E.T (Polyethylene terephthalate) clear plastic beverage containers.

 Rigid polystyrene is another option but it has a few issues.
-The rigid sheets need to fit exactly between the joists to be neither too tight or too loose.
+The rigid sheets need to fit exactly between the joists to be neither too tight nor too loose.
 It is difficult to cut cleanly at the end of each row, or around any intrusions.
-And the manufacturing of the polystyrene is toxic and not environmentally sound.
+The polystyrene slowly eats away at the plastic coating on electrical cables.
+And the manufacturing of polystyrene is toxic and not environmentally sound.

 So, polyester batts are recommended.